Bourgain's condition, sticky Kakeya, and new examples: Introduction

 for $(\xi,v)$ near $(0,0)$.
 In particular, the family of $\phi_{n,\tan}$-curves is not diffeomorphic to a family of lines. \end{proposition} We will prove Proposition \ref{prop: tan example curved} by showing that the union of curves through $\ell_{0,0}$ and a point $\mathbf{p} \notin \ell_{0,0}$ is not contained in a surface, while of course a union of lines passing through a fixed line and point is contained in a plane.
 In \cite{nadjimzadah2025newcurvedkakeyaestimates} this type of behavior is known as \emph{coniness}, where it was exploited to give positive results for Kakeya sets of curves in a slightly different context.
 Figure \ref{fig: tan failure diagram} is a cartoon of this failure of \eqref{eq: lines to error 4} for $\phi_{n,\tan}$.

 Proposition \ref{prop: tan example curved} shows that the error in Theorem \ref{thm: geometric characterization of Bourgain} cannot be strengthened to $O(|(\xi,v)-(\xi_0,v_0)|^4)$, and we suspect that a version with error $O(|(\xi,v) - (\xi_0,v_0)|^3)$ is also impossible.
 One should contrast Example \ref{ex: tan example} with translation-invariant phase functions and phase functions arising from Carleson--Sj\"olin operators on manifolds.
 If the phase function $\phi$ in either of those cases satisfies Bourgain's condition, then $\mathcal C(\phi)$ is diffeomorphic to a family of lines \cite{DaiOscillatory, gao2025curvedkakeyasetsnikodym}.
-Not only is $\mathcal C(\phi_{n,\tan})$ not diffeomorphic to a family of lines, which we believe is the first example satisfying Bourgain's condition with this property, it is not even diffeomorphic to a family of lines between scales $\delta$ and $\delta^{1/4}$.
+Not only is $\mathcal C(\phi_{n,\tan})$ not diffeomorphic to a family of lines, which we believe is the first example satisfying Bourgain's condition with this property, it is not even diffeomorphic to a family of lines after allowing $O(|(\xi,v)|^4)$ perturbations.

 Numerous arguments in the study of Kakeya sets ultimately use the property that lines may be efficiently organized into planes.
 For example, Wolff's hairbrush argument uses that the $\delta$-tubes through a fixed stem can be organized into essentially disjoint slabs \cite{wolffHairbrush}.
 The argument of Wang--Zahl uses that $\delta$-tubes can be organized into planks \cite{wangZahlKakeya}.
 At least outside a fixed $(\delta^{1/4}, \phi_{n,\tan})$-tube, the $(\delta, \phi_{n, \tan})$-tubes do not have properties analogous to these.
 Thus to go beyond the sticky case of Conjecture \ref{conj: Bourgain Kakeya}, new ideas are needed.